dsaulsb1/Fraud-Project/README.md

 #### Initial Approach

-The is an imbalanced dataset.
-The imbalance between classes is compensated using oversampling and under sampling.
+This is an imbalanced dataset.
+The imbalance between classes is compensated using oversampling and undersampling.
 The logistic regression, random forest, support vector machine, k-means are used within a cross-validation framework.
 Lastly, recall and accuracy are considered as metrics while choosing the best classifier.

 ### Control Flow
       1. Understanding the problem